“The muscle building blocks”

 “But… But… Protein helps you recover doesn’t it?
 If it helps increasing lean body mass, it must also be good for cyclist right?
 I mean, look at all the added BCAAs to gels and sports drinks; look at RECOVERY DRINKS that have protein and carbs.
 They must be there for a reason”

-You would be surprised to know that the bases for current recommendations of protein to endurance athletes are actually taken from “hypertrophy-centered” research.
+You would be surprised to know that the bases for current recommendations of protein to endurance athletes may have been influenced from “hypertrophy-centered” research or focused on strength based activities.

 To the best of our knowledge, no study has systematically determined the dose–response characteristics to protein ingestion following endurance exercise.
 There many studies stablishing dose-response between protein supplementation and gains in lean body mass and strength (check out this review for more detail), but there is a disturbing absence of research on protein requirements for endurance athletes such as cyclists and we keep on assuming that cyclists needs are the same as the one’s from a Rugby player.

 But don’t get the wrong idea.
-Protein intake and protein supplementation have its unquestionable place in most athletes’ diets, including the cyclists’.
-The problem is that we are clearly confusing REFUEL, which refers to the replenishment of glycogen stores, with RECOVER, which is a very ambiguous term that usually refers to the ability to meet or exceed performance in a particular activity through normalization of physiological functions after an exercise bout.
+Protein intake and protein supplementation have its unquestionable place in most athletes’ diets, including cyclists’.
+The problem is that we might be confusing REFUEL, which refers to the replenishment of glycogen stores, with RECOVER, which is a very ambiguous term that usually refers to the ability to meet or exceed performance in a particular activity through normalization of physiological functions after an exercise bout.

 This is what motivates this post.
 Let us talk about protein for cyclists and differentiate refuel from recover (and from protein synthesis as well).